Hogan unveils agreement to enact new Maryland congressional map

 The map Democrats passed last week on a party-line vote would likely create seven Democratic districts — one of which would be competitive, in Western Maryland — and one safe Republican district on the Eastern Shore.

+Maryland Attorney General Brian Frosh (D) said in a statement that “both sides” would drop the litigation, enabling the state to “move forward to the primary election.”

+“We are pleased Governor Hogan has agreed to sign the proposed congressional redistricting map approved by the General Assembly,” Frosh said.
+"This map, like the one previously passed by the General Assembly, is Constitutional and fair.”

-A spokesman for the governor said that Battaglia’s approval of the congressional map would no longer be required after the parties reached a settlement agreement.
+A spokesman for the governor said that Battaglia’s approval of the congressional map would no longer be required.

 This story is developing and will be updated.